 I strongly recommend purchasing one of the “city cards” that provide free public transportation and free access or discounts to many of Amsterdam’s most popular tourist attractions.
 It is easy to save money while visiting Amsterdam with the added benefit; you can skip the queues for many popular tourist attractions.

-There are quite a few of these Amsterdam city cards, and they all have their pros and cons and come with different price tags.
+There are quite a few of these Amsterdam city cards, and they all have pros and cons and come with different price tags.
 Which city card is best depends on how long you want to stay in Amsterdam and how many tourist attractions you would like to visit.
-In any case, it is worth studying which city card will be best for you.
+In any case, studying which city card will be best for you is worth exploring.

 The most popular all-inclusive Amsterdam City Cards are: